List of minor biblical places: Maon

 Through the use of genealogy, Maon was personified as a descendant of Hebron.

-There was an Arab village and there is now an Israeli settlement at Ma'on, Har Hebron in the West Bank.
+There was an Arab village and there is now an Israeli settlement at Ma'on in the Hebron Hills of the West Bank.

 Maralah

 Maralah is a place mentioned only in Joshua 19:11, where it describes a locality in the territory of the Tribe of Zebulun, along its southwestern border.

 Masrekah

 Masrekah, according to Genesis 36:36 and 1 Chronicles 1:47, is where the Edomite king Samlah lived.

 Meah

 Meah is the name of a tower named in Nehemiah 3:1 and 12:39.

 Mejarcon

 Mejarcon (also spelled Mejarkon or Me-jarkon) was a location on the border of the tribe of Dan.